aaronpowell/aaronpowell.github.io/src/documents/posts/2015-01-25-project-spartan-and-internet-explorer.md

---- cson
+---
   title: "Microsoft's Project Spartan and speculating Internet Explorer's future"
-date: '2015-01-25'
+  date: "2015-01-25"
-tags: ['internet-explorer']
+  tags:
-description: """On the 21st of January Microsoft showed off their new browser code named Project Spartan, so let's have a look at what it's about.
+    - "internet-explorer"
-"""
+  description: "On the 21st of January Microsoft showed off their new browser code named Project Spartan, so let's have a look at what it's about."
 ---

 _Before we dive in, I **don't** work for Microsoft but I am an Internet Explorer MVP and a member of the IE userAgent's, so what I'm discussing here is based on what is publicly available and my own speculations._